Alzaww/Data-Analysis-Project-Automobile-Dataset-Analysis/README.md

 - **Main variable of interest:** fuel efficiency (miles per gallon)
 - **Tools:** Python, NumPy, pandas, Matplotlib, Seaborn, SciPy and scikit-learn

-All analyses and plots can be reproduced from the provided Jupyter notebook.
+All analyses and visualizations can be reproduced from the provided Jupyter notebook.

 The project primarily focuses on **exploratory data analysis and interpretation**, complemented by linear regression models to quantify and evaluate the relationship between vehicle characteristics and fuel efficiency.